 1. Cover Up with Shelves

 For the most time consuming, but multifunctional approach installing a shelving system gets the vote.
-This technique usually works only for AC vents located at the bottom of walls, but there are shelving systems tall enough to cover up vents closer to the ceiling.
+This technique usually works only for AC vents located at the bottom of the walls, but there are shelving systems tall enough to cover up vents closer to the ceiling.
 Try a diamond-shaped pattern for the cabinet doors with a multi-level shelf system on top that’s perfect for storing kitchen appliances such as pots and pan.
 A simpler version is a single shelf that sits on top of cabinet doors.
 Whichever option you choose, you’re guaranteed more storage space and never having to stare at ugly vents again.

 2. Hide Them Behind Furniture